-This slow roasted ham is naturally gluten free and makes for a brilliant festive feast.
-Perfect for that time between Christmas and New Year when you want to whip up dinner for friends and family without having to faff around in the kitchen for hours.
+This slow roasted ham is naturally gluten free and makes for a brilliant Sunday roast or feast centerpiece.
+Perfect for when you want to whip up dinner for friends and family without having to faff around in the kitchen for hours.
 You simply make the sticky marinade and then slow roast this ham joint for a few hours, resulting in perfect slow-cooked ham that falls apart into delicious melt-in-the-mouth chunks.

 You can also do the first stage of the roasting the day before if needed, just add 15 minutes of cooking at 180C before you crank the oven up to 200C for the final 30 minutes of roasting with the marinade.

 - A 400-500g tin of pineapples chunks in juice

 - 4 heaped tsp honey